yujiuqie/SQLPlugin/README.md

 rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/SQLPlugin.xcplugin
 ```

 	The `SQL` Menu will disappear after restart Xcode.

+## SQL Help

+* [SQL Tutorial](http://www.tutorialspoint.com/sql/sql-select-query.htm) : SQL is a database computer language designed for the retrieval and management of data in relational database.
+SQL stands for Structured Query Language.
+This tutorial will give you quick start with SQL.

 ## License
 ```